Skip to main content

 Considerations When Choosing a Physician

-Although your choice of a physician is not binding, it is still a decision with potentially permanent consequences depending on treatment options.
+Although your choice of physician is not binding, it is still a decision with potentially permanent consequences depending on treatment options.
 You should do your due diligence when choosing a new doctor.

 Finding a physician who accepts your health insurance plan is only part of the decision-making process.
 Once you find potential doctors who meet your criteria and accept your insurance, you should dig deeper to help guide your decision.